 “Yes,” the admiral nodded her head.
 “That statement is accurate.”

 “Why is that Admiral Kimery?
-How didn’t you know something was wrong before the battle took place?
-Don’t you have your computer security personnel look for these kinds of things?”
+How did you not know something was wrong before the battle took place?
+Don’t you have your computer security personnel looking for these kinds of things?”

-“Admiral, would you furnish the committee with a list of names of those cyber security personnel so we may call them in for questions as well?”
+“Admiral, would you furnish the committee with a list of names of those cybersecurity personnel so we may call them in for questioning as well?”

 A murmur ran through the assembled senators and representative assembled there.
 They weren’t expecting her to reject their request so quickly.